Welcome to thoughtful, organic beauty

 Do not scrub your face with any abrasive cloths or even washcloths that have too much texture.
 This includes konjac sponges.
 They strip too much of the natural oils and they are not soft enough.
 These are the organic bamboo cloths I use.
 The key is to be as gentle with your face as you possibly can.

 Always toss them in the laundry after one or two uses (depending on how much makeup you use) and let them completely dry out before the second use.
 Make sure you're using a natural laundry detergent, I use these laundry strips, they are eco-friendly and super gentle.

 Before we move on, let's get this out of the way....

 I know it is super obvious, but do not, use any products with fragrance, even be cautious of essential oils because many of them do not work for rosacea.

-When I switched to the Fresh Face cleanser my skin immediately felt better and less red from the calming organic comfrey root, chamomile and golden jojoba.
-The comfrey root is incredibly anti-inflammatory and super soothing (you can literally see the little brown flecks of the plant in the cleanser).
-It encourages healthy and fast regrowth of damaged skin cells which is important especially if you get those pustules with rosacea.
+When I switched to the Fresh Face cleanser my skin immediately felt better and less red from the calming organic comfrey root, chamomile, and golden jojoba.
+The comfrey root is incredibly anti-inflammatory and super soothing (you can literally see the little brown flecks of the plant in the cleanser!).
+It encourages healthy and fast regrowth of damaged skin cells, which is important especially if you get those pustules with rosacea.
 All the ingredients are super clean and support a healthy skin tone.
-Plus it is rich in antioxidants and the jojoba oil will not clog your pores because it's so close to the sebum your skin naturally produces.
+Plus it is rich in antioxidants and the jojoba oil will not clog your pores because it's so close in pH to the sebum your skin naturally produces.